globocom/nautilus.js/README.md

 </script>
 ```

+**New School**
+***
-New School - loads as non-blocking too, however Nautilus.js doesn't care if it's a anonymous define, have unexported module or things like that.
+loads as non-blocking too, however Nautilus.js doesn't care if it's a anonymous define, have unexported module or things like that.

 ```html
 <script>